- Choose to study up to two languages, including French, Spanish or English as a Foreign Language

 In your first year of study, you will take the core language and global communication modules to develop your linguistic and sociocultural proficiency in either French, Spanish or English alongside Employability ePortfolio 1, the first in a series of modules designed to help you enhance your appeal to employers as a linguist.

 Your second year focuses on preparing you to make the most of your semester abroad through the core language, communication, and employability modules.
-With the help of your academic and personal tutor, you will decide whether to attend one of our overseas partner universities, or undertake a work placement of your choice abroad.
-You will also choose optional modules in areas such as such as European cinema, language teaching or global trends in TV.
+With the help of your academic guidance tutor, you will decide whether to attend one of our overseas partner universities, or undertake a work placement of your choice abroad.
+You will also choose optional modules in areas such as European cinema, language teaching or global trends in TV.

 In your final year, the emphasis is on preparing you to begin a career or undertake further study or research.
 You will take the Work Placement module alongside your core language and communication modules, as well as choosing optional modules from linguistics, journalism, and professional language specialisation.

 There are 6 pathways: French; Spanish; English; French and Spanish; English and French; and English and Spanish.

 French Language 2